DCKT/remote-downloader/server/README.md

 ### Install dependencies

-The project was written with Node.js v8, it hasn't been tested on other versions.
+The project was written with Node.js LTS, it hasn't been tested on other versions.
 To install dependencies run this command :

 ```